sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 This profile imposes the following requirements upon the Client Registration request:

 Initial access tokens
-> The use of an initial access token is REQUIRED for making Client Registration requests.
+> In cases where the OpenID Provider limits the parties that are allowed to register clients using Dynamic Registration (i.e. when open registration is not applicable), the use of an initial access token is REQUIRED for making Client Registration requests.

+`redirect_uris`
+> REQUIRED.
+Array of Redirection URI values used by the Client.
+MUST be absolute HTTPS URLs and one of these registered Redirection URI values MUST exactly match the redirect_uri parameter value used in each Authorization Request.

+`application_type`
+> TODO

 `grant_types`
-> When specified, the parameter `grant_types` MUST have value `authorization_code`.
+> OPTIONAL.
+When specified, the parameter `grant_types` MUST contain the value `authorization_code`.

 `jwks_uri` and `jwks`
 > Clients SHOULD referencing their JSON Web Key (JWK) Set via the `jwks_uri` parameter